chaurasiawadh/ReactNativeExample/README.md

 So this code is defining HelloWorldApp, a new Component.
 When you're building a React Native app, you'll be making new components a lot.
 Anything you see on the screen is some sort of component.
 A component can be pretty basic - the only thing that's required is a render function which returns some JSX to render.

 ### DrawerLayoutAndroid
-React component that wraps the platform DrawerLayout (Android only).
+React component that wraps the platform DrawerLayout (using react-navigation).
 The Drawer (typically used for navigation) is rendered with renderNavigationView and direct children are the main view (where your content goes).
 The navigation view is initially not visible on the screen, but can be pulled in from the side of the window specified by the drawerPosition prop and its width can be set by the drawerWidth prop.

 ## Slide Menu
 <img src="https://github.com/Awadhesh786/ReactNativeExample/blob/master/screenshot/slideMenu.jpg"  width="300px" height="500px"/>